Andrzej35/react-redux-test/README.md

-# React Redux with async call
+# React Redux with async call & React Hooks

-- React app displays list of earthquakes
+### - React app displays list of earthquakes
-- Fiter by magnitude and magtype
+### - Fiter by magnitude and magtype
-- Resetting filters will be done in Redux right now are reloading the page